cisco-ce/roomos.cisco.com/doc/MTR/ControlHub.md

 When you register your devices to [Control Hub](https://help.webex.com/nkhozs6/), you get access to centralized device management.
 With Control Hub registered devices, users can join [Webex Meetings](https://roomos.cisco.com/doc/MTR/WebexMeetings) with an extensive range of built-in features.

+Contact your parter to set up Control Hub access for your organization.

 ## Managing and supporting your device deployment

 You can achieve scalable and efficient deployments with Control Hub.
 Control Hub offers comprehensive device and workspace management: